anthrax3/GuvenlikDuvari/roles/gitolite/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: gitlab
+    - hosts: gitolite
       roles:
-         - { role: gitlab }
+         - { role: gitolite }

 License
 -------